learn-co-students/sinatra-view-and-controller-readme-walkthrough-online-web-sp-000/README.md

     erb :reversed
   end
 ```
  When we submit the form, the contents of params will output **in the console**.
-Let's submit "Hellow friend" to the form and look at `params` in our console:
+Let's submit "hello friend" to the form and look at `params` in our console:

 ![Puts Params](https://s3.amazonaws.com/learn-verified/puts-params.png)